adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 end
 ```

-Within our module, we should have a `change/0` method.
-The responsibility of this method is to specify what changed in your database.
+Within our module we should have a `change/0` method.
+This method is used to specify what changed in your database.
 The `Ecto.Migration` module that we imported at the top of our migration contains this and other Data Definition Language (DDL) functions prepared for common operations to modify the structure of our database.

 Inside `change/0`, we can use [`create/2`](https://hexdocs.pm/ecto_sql/Ecto.Migration.html#create/2) to specify that we are creating something, [`table/2`](https://hexdocs.pm/ecto_sql/Ecto.Migration.html#table/2) to indicate that we are creating a new table called `products`, and [`add/3`](https://hexdocs.pm/ecto_sql/Ecto.Migration.html#add/3) to define the two columns named `name` and `description` within this table.

-When your migration is ready, execute `mix ecto.migrate` to run it:
+When your migration is ready and saved execute `mix ecto.migrate` to run it:

 ```bash
 $ mix ecto.migrate